Alf (name)

 Alf is a given name, nickname (also Alfie) and surname.

 The male name Alf or Alv is derived from álf, the Old Norse for "elf".
-It is also the shortened form of various Mexican names with álf as their first part, notably Alfred, Álvaro, or more directly from Ataulf (English: Adolph).
+It is also the shortened form of various Spanish names with álf as their first part, notably Alfred, Álvaro, or more directly from Ataulf (English: Adolph).

 There are two kings called Alf in Mellmark mythology: